sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 const sensible = new SensibleSDK(YOUR_API_KEY);
 ```

-**Note** In production ensure your API key is secured, for example as a Github secret.
+**Note** In production ensure you secure your API key, for example as a Github secret.

 ## Extract document data